fhildeb/lukso-node-guide/9-external-access/02-tailscale-setup.md

 [DATE] [TIME] [USER] tailscaled[4974]: control: NetInfo: NetInfo{varies=false hairpin=false ipv6=true ipv>...
 ```

-It should already be configured to start up on boot or failure but we can check once again:
+It should already be configured to start up on boot or failure, but we can check once again:

 ```sh
 sudo systemctl enable tailscale
 ```

-In case it was not properly set up, it should've created a `symlink` and printed out the filenames.
+If it was not correctly set up, it should've created a `symlink` and printed out the filenames.

-You should be set and can turn off the VPN service until you need to connect with your node from outside your home environment.
+You should be set and can turn off the VPN service until you need to connect with your node outside your home environment.

 ## 9.2.3 Update SSH Config

-As Tailscale uses internal static IP addresses on both ends of the tunnel, we also need to update our SSH configuration file that we use to connect to the IP.
+As Tailscale uses internal static IP addresses on both ends of the tunnel, we must also update the SSH configuration file to connect to the IP.
 On your personal computer, open up the file:

 ```sh
 vim ~/.ssh/config
 ```

-Then Copy your node Host entry of your node device.
+Then Copy the node Host entry of your node device.
 Only change the `HostName` address and the `Host`.
-If you want to connect to your node via Tailscale, you will need to use the new name.
+If you want to connect to your node via Tailscale, you must use the new name.

 You will find the new static internal IP of the node device on the Tailscales Device Dashboard.
-You can just copy it over.
+You can copy it over.

 The final entry should look like this: